bardzjhe/VoiceBot_PhoneCall_SIM800C/README.md

 Apart from calling function, it provides basic MP3 playing function, and audio recording.
 As for advanced NLP-related features that enable it to interact with the users, it includes

 >1.
 Convert a text file to mp3/wav format utilizing GCP API, and vice versa, by transcribing streaming audio from a microphone.
 >2.
-Integrate with the interface provided by the supervisor, and make it able to better identify some specific terms from the user's voice.
+Integrate with the ready-made interface, and make it able to better identify some specific terms from the user's voice, irrespective of the language.
 >3.
 Languages should preferably include English, Cantonese and Mandarin.
 When the user speaks one kind of language, it should reply in the same language.

 Those are achieved with the help of [GCP API](https://cloud.google.com), including texttospeech and speech.